BiomedSciAI/fuse-med-ml/fuse/dl/README.md

 Implemented "heads" include a number of parameterized classifier heads, in 1D, 2D and 3D, as well as a dense segmentation head.
 [The KNIGHT challenge example uses a 3D classification head `Head3DClassifier`](../../examples/fuse_examples/imaging/classification/knight/baseline/fuse_baseline.py)

-## optimizers
-This module includes an implementation of the [SAM](https://github.com/davda54/sam) optimizer, and a callback function for optimizers that require a closure argument.

 ## templates
 This module contains a walkthrough template code rich with comments, to demonstrate training with FuseMedML, with all required building blocks.